MikalMirkas/d2-writeups/_posts/2022-03-05-vow-of-the-disciple.md

 ### Mechanically Relevant Enemies
 **Knowledge Keepers**
-: 3 ultra abominations of the same name will spawn at the start of each section.
+: 3 ultra Abominations of the same name will spawn at the start of each section.
 Killing *all* of them will spawn 9 glowing tiny darkness crystals that can be picked up by moving over them, granting the Knowledge series of buffs.
 While any KKs are alive, all players will receive stacks of Pervasive Darkness.

 ### Statuses
 **Knowledge**